zhangsquared/raw-agentic-rag/README.md

 4. How to incress Python FastAPI parallel processing request

-`uv run uvicorn query.api:app --host 0.0.0.0 --port 8000` only use one single worker process.
+By default, `uv run uvicorn query.api:app --host 0.0.0.0 --port 8000` starts a single worker process.
+Due to Python’s Global Interpreter Lock (GIL), a single process can only execute one thread of Python bytecode at a time.

-In Python, because of the Global Interpreter Lock (GIL), a single process can only execute one line of Python code at a time. `uv run uvicorn query.api:app --host 0.0.0.0 --port 8000 --workers 4` will spin up 4 agents, but somehow the queries are still linear.
+Although running `uv run uvicorn query.api:app --host 0.0.0.0 --port 8000 --workers 4` will start four worker processes, the requests still appear to be handled sequentially rather than in parallel.

-Possible bottleneck: CPU or GPU resources, single database connection, Google API rate limiting.
+Possible bottlenecks include limited CPU or GPU resources, the use of a single shared database connection, or rate limiting imposed by the Google API.